aronbsz/gammalearningtdk/README.md

-Interactive Learning for Mode-based Software Engineering
+Interactive Learning for Model-based Software Engineering
 =====================
 TODO fill in the details